Genesis – Bernard Beckett

 Chosen by Becks

-Anax sits an exam for admittance to The Academy, the governing body of her dystopian society, only to learn things are not what they seem
+Anax sits an all-day exam for admittance to The Academy, the governing body of her utopian society.
+However, things are not as they seem and instead unresolved scientific and philosophical questions are raised.

 ➤ “This book was pleasantly easy to read with a surprise ending I didn’t see coming, although in hindsight there were clues scattered throughout.
 The philosophical themes provided long lasting thought provoking stimulation, I especially loved the discussions between Art and Adam over what constituted thought.
 A quick read and thoroughly enjoyable story.” – Jo